 Best Western-style fonts for embroidery

 A Celtic font is a style based on Celtic cultures and traditions.
-This font type is often characterized by intricate, interwoven patterns and decorative elements, such as knots, spirals, and other symbolic designs.
+Intricate, interwoven patterns and decorative elements, such as knots, spirals, and other symbolic designs, often characterize this font type.
 They can be used to create a historical or mythical aesthetic.
 Most Celtic fonts are not suited for embroidery, but here are two that can work.

 Best Celtic-style fonts for embroidery